 The SLW aims to enhance schools’ capacity for whole-school curriculum planning and mapping out the future direction for curriculum development.
 As principals play a crucial role in steering and supporting school curriculum implementation, they are required to attend the SLW.

 Yes.
 Schools wishing to make such changes should inform the Council and Secondary Section by email ( firstname.lastname@example.org) as soon as possible.
 However, taking into consideration the enrolments in the SLW, requests for a change of event may not be fully accommodated.
-In that case, the schools concerned may consider participating in the SLW organised by the EDB in the 2019/20 or 2020/21 school year.